For more information on Special Assessments, call 775-334-3332.

 If the City Council desires to proceed with the assessment district, they direct the City Engineer to create plans and an estimate of costs to be charged to the various property owners within the project areas.
 Public Works Engineers then start creating the plans a drawing to do the work.
 They also prepare an estimate of the work to be done and present this to the Assessment District Coordinator.
 The Assessment District Coordinator then places estimated item costs to the work to be done and creates an estimated assessment roll.
 The estimated item costs are usually high enough to include design, inspection and processing fees that will be associated with the project.

 The next step requires the City Council to adopt a Provisional Order Resolution indicating a determination by the City Council to go forward with the creation of the Special Assessment District and to set the date of the public hearing.
 The estimated assessments and plans are filed with the City Clerk the day before the Council meeting adopting the Provisional Order Resolution.
 After these actions by the City Council, the Assessment District Coordinator prepares the “Notice of Public Hearing” and an informational letter informing the property owner of the estimated assessment.
 In addition, an invitation to a “Public Meeting” with Public Works staff to discuss the assessment district and the street rehabilitation project is included.
-These letters are then mailed by certified mail no less than twenty (20) days prior to the Public Hearing.
+These letters are then mailed no less than twenty (20) days prior to the Public Hearing.

 The Public Hearing Notice provides a detailed explanation of how the assessment district will work.
 It also provides information on how to protest or object to the creation of the district or the amount of your assessment.
 If you are financially concerned about not being able to make payments, there is information on how to apply for an Exemption from Paying Assessment.

-The Public Hearing is usually held as the first item at 6:00 p.m. in the evening.
+The Public Hearing is usually held as the first item at 1:00 p.m.
 The Mayor opens the Public Hearing and verifies that all of the notices by publication, mailing and posting have been performed.
 A brief presentation is then made by the City Engineer describing the project.
 Then, the Mayor asks for anybody who submitted a protest or objection letter to speak and then anybody else desiring to speak for or against the project.
 The City Engineer is then asked to address the protests and objections.
 The Council then deliberates the information presented.
 Once the Council is satisfied the Mayor closes the Public Hearing.
 The Council deliberates some more and then votes on the resolution addressing all protests and objections; resolution directing the recordation of maximum special benefits (the estimated amount of assessment); and the ordinance creating the district.
 Two weeks later, the ordinance is adopted and the district is formed.

 At this point, Public Works staff prepares plans and specifications and advertise for bids for the project.
 Usually in April or early May, work begins and takes about two to three months, depending on the size of the project.
 The Special Assessment District work is done in conjunction with the street rehabilitation project.
 Once the work is completed, as-built plans are completed and amounts and quantities are determined.
 The information for the assessment work is submitted to the Assessment District Coordinator and the process for closing the district begins.